Getting Started on Heroku with Rails 7.x

 remote.heroku.fetch=+refs/heads/*:refs/remotes/heroku/*

-if the current directory is incorrect or Git is not initialized.
-If Git returns a list of remotes, it is ready to deploy.
+.
+If Git returns a list of remotes, it’s ready to deploy.

 Following changes in the industry, Heroku updated the default branch name to main